 Swan Lake is a very small town located in the state of New York.
 With a population of 3,524 people and two constituent neighborhoods, Swan Lake is the 398th largest community in New York.

-Swan Lake is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Swan Lake is a town of service providers, professionals, and sales and office workers.
-There are especially a lot of people living in Swan Lake who work in office and administrative support (14.47%), teaching (11.13%), and management occupations (7.05%).
+Unlike some towns, Swan Lake isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Swan Lake are a mix of both white- and blue-collar jobs.
+Overall, Swan Lake is a town of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Swan Lake who work in office and administrative support (16.62%), teaching (11.45%), and management occupations (7.04%).

 Another notable thing is that Swan Lake is an extremely popular destination for tourists and seasonal residents.
 So much of the population is seasonal such that the town’s population swells significantly during the vacation season, and drops again when the season ends.
 Because of this, much of the local economy is centered around tourism; some businesses may be operated only during the high season.
 During the low season, year-round residents will notice that the city is a substantially quieter place to live.